edwardsmoses/edwardsmoses.com/_data/blog/2025-12-28-reflecting-on-2025-goals-for-2026.md

 - Keep building, whether that be at work, my health, and my relationships
 - Write a bit more consistently on this blog
-- Travel to another country
+- Traveling to another country

 Nothing revolutionary, just doubling down on what’s been working.